ctkcoding/dir2cast/README.md

 Local setup
 -----------
-1. Map the container's port 80 to whatever port you want to access it with on your local network (e.g. port 8080)
+1. Review the existing docker-compose file as a baseline to start locally.
-2. Episodes will be scanned for at `/var/www/html/episodes` unless you pass in a different MP3_DIR, so make sure to create a volume to map under `/var/www/html`, or directly bind the episodes folder to a location on your file system where you wish to store episodes
+2. Episodes are expected at `/var/www/html/episodes` unless you pass in a different MP3_DIR, so make sure to create a volume to map under `/var/www/html`, or directly bind the episodes folder to a location on your file system where you wish to store episodes.
-4. To start the container, try something like:
-   `docker run --name dir2cast -d -p 8080:80 -v podcast_volume:/var/www/html/episodes ctkcoding/dir2cast:latest` and add env vars to represent settings in dir2cast.ini that you'd like to change from the default.
-Dockerfile contains a list of supported ENV options and defaults that will be used to create a new dir2cast.ini at container run time
+3. For any other changes - review the compose file and set ENV vars as you'd like.
+Dockerfile contains a list of supported options and defaults that will be used to create a new dir2cast.ini at container startup.
-5. Once you add media files to the location you chose after step 2, your podcast feed should now exist at `<docker server ip>:<container port>/rss`
+4. Once you add media files to the location you chose after step 2, your podcast feed should now exist at `<docker ip>:<port>/rss`

 Remote using SWAG
 -----------------